Leafwing-Studios/fop-rules/docs/rules/combat/acting-in-combat/reactions.md

 Whenever you would take damage, you may spend your reaction to attempt to block.
 If you do, roll 1d4 + Agility.
 Until the start of your next turn, whenever you would take damage, reduce the damage that you would take by that amount.

 This occurs after any non-damaging effects are applied, but before damage is prevented by absorption.
 As a result, you cannot typically block attacks which successfully apply the defenseless or lethargic conditions.
+If you Block several times in one round (such as by using the Patient combat talent), this effect does not stack with itself, and the highest value is used instead.

 ## Dodge